marcsingleton/marcsingleton.github.io/content/posts/pydemic.md

 +++
 author = "Marc Singleton"
-title = "Pydemic: A text-based implementation of the board game Pandemic" date = "2024-12-06" summary = "Lessons learned from coding an interactive program on the command line." tags = ["python", "object-oriented-programming", "design-patterns", "best-practices"]
+title = "Pydemic: A command-line implementation of the board game Pandemic" date = "2024-12-06" summary = "Lessons learned from coding an interactive program on the command line." tags = ["python", "object-oriented-programming", "design-patterns", "best-practices"]